yuetan1988/python-lekin/README.md

 **[Documentation](https://python-lekin.readthedocs.io)** | **[Tutorials](https://python-lekin.readthedocs.io/en/latest/tutorials.html)** | **[Release Notes](https://python-lekin.readthedocs.io/en/latest/CHANGELOG.html)** | **[中文](https://github.com/LongxingTan/python-lekin/blob/master/README_zh_CN.md)**

-**python-lekin** is a Flexible Job Shop Scheduler Library, named after and inspired by [Lekin](https://web-static.stern.nyu.edu/om/software/lekin/).
-As a core function in **APS (advanced planning and scheduler)**, it helps to improve factory efficiency.
+**python-lekin** is a rapid-to-implement and easy-to-use Flexible Job Shop Scheduler Library, named after and inspired by [Lekin](https://web-static.stern.nyu.edu/om/software/lekin/).
+As a core function in **APS (advanced planning and scheduler)**, it helps manufacturers optimize the allocation of raw materials and production capacity optimally to balance demand and capacity.

 - accelerate by
+- Changeover Optimization
+- Ready for demo, research and production

 # DRATFING- NOT FINISHED AND DON'T USE IT NOW!
 ## Tutorial